-The TOE is the iOS-based Hypori Halo Client.
+The TOE is the Windows-based Hypori Halo Client software application.
 The following diagram shows how the TOE interacts with a Hypori Device running applications on a Hypori Server.
 The Hypori Halo Client is an application that communicates only with a Hypori Virtual Device on a Hypori Server and not with other servers or applications.